Jomy10/beaver/README.md

 all C files located in our source directory.
 We want to compile them to our build directory, and they will have the `.o` extension.
 Next to the `do` keyword, we find `source`, which is a variable with only one source file this time.
-The `target` variable contains its corresponding object file.
+The `target` variable contains its corresponding object file (e.g. source would contain `src/util.c` and target would contain `build/src/util.o`).
 This command will be called for each C file that changed since the last time you ran the beaver script, passing in the changed C file location to the command.

 Lastly, the *build_objects_to_exec* command will build the object files to an executable.
-This is the same as the `build` command in our previous examples, but the source files area now all object files in our build directory instead of our C files, and the `-o` flag is passed to the compiler.
+This is the same as the `build` command in our previous examples, but the source files are now all object files in our build directory instead of our C files, and the `-o` flag is passed to the compiler.